jakebeckstrom/5straight/README.md

 Check out the project to see the full backlog  of features and the current features being worked on.

-For the next version I willl be working on:
+For the next version I will be working on:
- -
+ - Fixing the bug that sometimes does not detect a winning condition
+ - Adding a dialog that displays the bots chosen move when playing a bot
+ - Adding a tutorial mode using Swing Tool tips

 ### Motivation
 I chose to build this project to improve my Java skills, practice building a User interface and practice using Artifical intelligence Algorithms.
 The motivation for choosing the game 5-Straight was simply because it was unique.
 I am not aware of any implementations of this game, which would force me to build it from scratch.